 On Foot

-Yes, you can wheel your bag all the way from the airport to the city center.
-It’s about 6 kilometers, on a not particularly scenic route, but it will get you to the center of Florence.
+If you’re dead-set on walking, it’s about a 6 kilometer walk, on a not particularly scenic route, but it will get you to the center of Florence.
 If you’re willing to lengthen the route, when you reach the Parco delle Cascine, head toward the Arno River and walk along its banks for a more scenic route to the city center.

 This option is best avoided at night.